DeviationTX/deviation-manual/source/ch_protocols.rst

 For transmitters without JR module the PXX signal is available on the serial port output.
 This is normally the trainer jack except for the Devo12.
 Use a stereo plug.
 Tip will be the PXX output, and ring is the s.port input.
 Sleeve is ground.

-The T8SG V2 Plus requires a hardware modification to receive telemetry from a module in the JR bay.
+For the PXX protocol the T8SG V2 Plus requires  hardware modification to receive telemetry from a module in the JR bay.
 The trainer port ring must be connected to the bottom JR pin (see picture).

 .. image:: images/common/ch_protocols/PXX_telemetry_mod.png
    :width: 80%